-Since the virus is often distributed in Microsoft Office files, it needs macros or the editing mode in the Microsoft Office to be activated in order to enter an active phase.
-As long as both macros are deactivated and the editing mode is switched off, the virus will pose no danger to a PC.
+Since the virus is often distributed in Microsoft Office files, it needs macros or the Microsoft Office's editing mode to be activated to enter an active phase.
+As long as both macros are deactivated, and the editing mode is switched off, the virus will pose no danger to a PC.

 Distribution of TrickBot

-TrickBot is distributed with malspam and phishing campaigns that are powered by the Necurs botnet, which has become extremely popular among attackers who utilize the malware-as-a-service business model.
+TrickBot trojan is distributed with malspam and phishing campaigns but unlike ransomware, it is powered by the Necurs botnet, which has become extremely popular among attackers who utilize the malware-as-a-service business model.

-Attackers will usually try to threaten and scare the victim in an effort to make the victim read the email and download any attached files.
-The Trojan itself manages to get on a victim's machine through an Excel document that contains a macro programmed to download and start the execution of the banking Trojan.
+Attackers will usually try to threaten and scare the victim to make the victim read the email and download any attached files.
+Finally, the trojan itself manages to get on a victim's machine through an Excel document that contains a macro programmed to download and start the execution of the banking trojan.
 However, In some of the more recent campaigns, HTML attachments have been included in the emails.
 Programmed to download Microsoft Office documents, the use of HTML attachments helps to avoid detection by antivirus software.
 What’s more, In the very last distribution campaigns, the attackers have started utilizing eFax ploys, tricking victims into clicking on VBS extensions that contain the virus.

 TrickBot execution process